Our Best Game-Day Snack Recipes

 It would hardly be game day without a sticky pile of chicken wings and cool blue cheese dipping sauce.
 These zesty buffalo wings get their spicy orange exterior from a double dose of hot sauce.
 Don't forget the napkins!

 Instead of ordering pizza, serve these poppable pizza cups that can be customized to fit guests' tastes.
 Try traditional pepperoni or pile on mushrooms, green peppers, and Italian sausage for those classic supreme pizza flavors.
+See some healthier versions of your favorite game-day snacks so you can snack guilt-free.

 Serve these sweet-and-spicy jalapeno poppers to get the party started with a bang.
 Each appetizer contains a helping of fresh peaches and a dollop of cream cheese to help tame the spicy pepper.